-- 1. Shut down the system to single-user mode.
-For example: - # /usr/sbin/shutdown +5 "Applying 5.0A and TCR Patches" - 2.
-Reboot to single-user mode from the console prompt, using a command like the following:
+1. Halt the system.
+For example:

 '''

+/usr/sbin/shutdown -h +5 "Applying 5.0A and TCR Patches"

+'''

+2. Boot to single-user mode from the console prompt, using a command like the following:

 >>>boot -fl s

-'''

-- 3. If you are using the Logical Storage Manager, enter the lsmbstartup command: - # /sbin/lsmbstartup - 4.
-After the system shuts down and reboots to single-user mode, mount the file system that contains the /usr and /var directories.
-Use the bcheckrc command to check and mount all the UFS and AdvFS file systems, then issue the update command and activate your swap partition with swapon:
+3. Mount the file system that contains the /usr and /var directories.
+Use the bcheckrc command to check and mount all the UFS and AdvFS file systems.
+Then run the init command with the -s option: